docktermj/scouting/skits/RadioSkit.md

 Aquatic Staff, 1977, Camp Tesomas BSA, Rhinelander WI

+> You are driving down a lonely highway.
+> Just you, your used 1970 AMC Gremlin with the upgraded AM radio with 5 station preset buttons.
+> You are looking for something pleasant to listen to.
+> You manically push the buttons.
+> You might here something like this...

 | Actor          | Dialog |
 | -------------- | ------ |
 | **BOY SCOUT**  | Are you missing something in your life?
 Do you always find yourself unprepared?
 Do you like camping, hiking, and the great outdoors?
 If you do, join the Boy Scouts of America.
 Scouting today -- it's a lot more than... |